therealonenick/cisco-switch-portmap/README.md

 ## Usage

-1. Specifically formatted CSV of switches and their positions, logins..etc to be used to scan the systems.
+1. Specifically formatted CSV (discoverSwitches.csv) of switches and their positions, logins..etc to be used to scan the systems.
-2. A Second specifically formatted CSV that identifies the patching information for the Patch Panel -> Switch Ports.
+2. A Second specifically formatted CSV (switchMapData.csv) that identifies the patching information for the Patch Panel -> Switch Ports.

 Utilizing both, the tool with re-map all appropriate ports to their new configurations, and prodide a standardized switch configuration.